Humble-211/Restaurant-Reservation/README.md

 	•	Deployment: Successful deployment and accessibility online.

 This project covers essential skills in web development, from front-end interface design to back-end API management, offering you a comprehensive development experience.

+Would you like more detailed guidance on any particular section?